 - Leadership workshops in partnership with the Cours Florent acting school,

-- A focus on student life and clubs (a budget of 1 million euros),
+- A focus on student life and clubs,

 - A unique extra-curricular journey of personal awareness known as U Discover: 400 events organised throughout the year including conferences (business leaders, politicians, intellectuals, etc.), corporate and institutional visits (political, cultural, etc.) and humanitarian actions at the heart of it all.